KmolYuan/optimization-learning/group.md

 the optimization process needs to do an uncertainty analysis.
 There are two types of analysis, Monte Carlo Method and First Order Second Moment (FOSM) Method.
 These two methods will used for mutual verification.
 Same as the normal optimization process, these two methods will use SQP algorithm and GA to test their reliability.

 This report is the final report of the water gun design, all the process are doing by Matlab software.
 And the PDF file of the report is made by Markdown and Pandoc software, which is translated into LaTex format and output a well done mathematical formulation format.
 The public link of our sources and resources can be found on the bibliography section.
-If you have any questions about them, the manual can guide you to regenerate this document.
+If you have any questions about them or see the history, the manual can guide you to regenerate this document.

 # Introduction